 Unsurprisingly, if you already have relevant experience in the skilled trades, your transition into the industry is off to a good start.
 First, you can look for roles that make use of your work history so you’re prepared when you show up for the first day on the job.
 However, you might have experience in one area but not in the concentration where you want to build your career.
 You can still take roles that rely on your current experience so you have your foot in the door and continue to build your expertise.
 Be open about your desire to learn new skills and look for opportunities that let you begin down that path.

-PeopleReady Skilled Trades supports your staffing efforts
+PeopleReady Skilled Trades supports your job search

-One benefit of working with a staffing company like PeopleReady Skilled Trades is that you’re not navigating your career alone.
+One benefit of working with a staffing company like PeopleReady and our specialized division, PeopleReady Skilled Trades is that you’re not navigating your career alone.
 If you don’t yet have much experience in the field, or if you have experience in one specialty but want to transition to another, tell the staff at your local PeopleReady Skilled Trades branch.
 They can help find the roles that will get you closer to your goals and accrue the experience that will open up more opportunity.
 Take advantage of the expertise and assistance the PeopleReady Skilled Trades branch staff offers.